flancian/garden/Dream.md

 --

-Chose instead to drink their blood,
+Chose instead maybe to drink their blood,
       and in doing so became them

---

-Because of this in my present life
-  I will (not?) think twice of sparing them